-If you plan your summer garden according to what you budget and follow it thought, you will learn that gardening is more budget-friendly.
+If you plan and follow your summer garden according to your budget, you will learn that gardening is more budget-friendly.
 Very budget-friendly, my friends.

-You don't have to spend a fortune on your summer garden at all.
-Remember to plan how much you are wanting to spend.
-Then create a plan and pay according to your plans and needs!
+You don't have to spend a fortune on your summer garden.
+Remember to plan how much you want to spend.
+Then create a plan and pay according to your goals and needs!

-I hope the advice that follows will help you cut the expense of summer garden and help you find budget-friendly ways to build the summer garden of your dreams.
+I hope the following advice will help you cut the expense of creating your summer garden and help you find budget-friendly ways to build the summer garden of your dreams.

 Create a Budget-Friendly Summer Garden